spiral-project/ihatemoney/docs/api.rst

 All of what's possible to do with the website is also possible via a web API.
 This document explains how the API is organized and how you can query it.

-The only supported data format is JSON.
+The main supported data format is JSON.
+When using POST or PUT, you can either pass data encoded in JSON or in ``application/x-www-form-urlencoded`` format.

 Overall organisation
 ====================